joesocktwo/Wall-Street-Bets-Master-Doc/README.md

+# UPDATE: We've moved the official repository.
+Please make all further contributions here: https://github.com/WSB-research/Wall-Street-Bets-Master-Doc

+## No pull requests or contributions will be accepted here, and the repository will go down soon.
 # Wall-Street-Bets-Master-Doc
 Hey, guys.
 Welcome to the GitHub page.
 We'll be splitting it up into a few different sections, depending on area of research.